Reports Trends

 Online Payment Services

-As of June 2023, the most common online payment by type in Germany was online payment services.
-This is claimed by as many as 68% of respondents.
+As of September 2024, the most common online payment by type in Germany was online payment services (like PayPal, Google Pay, or Karna).
+This is claimed by as many as 66% of respondents.

 Online payment services have gained popularity in Germany due to their convenience and security.
 Germans value efficient and reliable financial transactions, and online payment services offer quick and easy ways to make payments and transfers.

 Also, concerns about data privacy and fraud have led to a preference for secure digital payment methods.
 Thus, services like PayPal, Amazon Pay, and mobile payment apps have become integral to everyday life.
-Moreover, 57% of German consumers chose PayPal over competing mobile payment services.
+Moreover, about 90% of German consumers chose PayPal over other online payments.

 Invoices